Search by Keyword

 “The song showed The Beatles far removed from the days of 'Sgt.
 Pepper,' with a slap-happy, slapdash recording, preserving imperfections in an effort to capture the right atmosphere.”
 This quote from Mark Lewisohn's book “The Beatles Recording Sessions” describes “The Continuing Story Of Bungalow Bill” perfectly.
 Undoubtedly, this extremely late night session set the perfect flippant tone for recording a lighthearted track such as this.
 The Beatles may not have been at the top of their game as musicians on this track, but all seemed to have had a lot of fun doing it, which is the most important thing in this case.
 We can just imagine them all stumbling out of the studio as the sun was rising, going to a nightclub or maybe just to get some needed sleep.

 November 25th, 1968 was the U.S. release date for the double-album "The Beatles" (aka the "White Album") which included "Bungalow BIll" as the sixth track on side one.
 The album got its first CD release on August 24th, 1987, then as a 30th Anniversary release on November 23rd, 1998, and finally as a re-mastered CD set on September 9th, 2009.
-The album's first mono vinyl release didn't happen until September 9th, 2014, while a new vibrant stereo mix was released on vinyl on November 9th, 2018.
+The album's first mono vinyl release in the U.S. didn't happen until September 9th, 2014, while a new vibrant stereo mix was released on vinyl on November 9th, 2018.

 Sometime in 1969, Capitol released “Bungalow Bill” on a short lived format called “Playtape,” which was a tape cartridge made for portable players.
 Since there wasn't much tape allotted to a cartridge, it took five volumes to contain most of the songs on the “White Album,” “Bungalow Bill" being featured on “The Beatles Vol. III.”
 These tapes are highly sought after today and are quite valuable.